-Vertigo is a sensation of everything moving even when you're standing perfectly still.
+Vertigo is a sensation of everything moving even when a person is standing still.
 People with vertigo feel dizzy, as though they are swaying, turning, or spinning.
-Vertigo can cause an individual to lose their balance.
-The symptomis often the result of problems with the vestibular system.
-The inner ear, visual system, and brain are responsible for balance and eye movements.
-The most common vertigo disorder is benign paroxysmal positional vertigo, which is caused by tiny calcium particles that become loose in the inner ear.
+The condition can cause loss of balance and is often the result of problems with the vestibular system — the inner ear, visual system, and parts of the brain — which is responsible for balance and eye movement.
+The most common vertigo disorder is benign paroxysmal positional vertigo, which is caused by tiny calcium particles in the inner ear becoming loose.

 A telling sign of vertigo is a sense that the world around is spinning.
 It may feel like everything is tilted.
 Distorted balance makes it difficult to walk or even stand.
 A feeling of imbalance creates the sensation of being pulled in a particular direction.
 Stumbling, poor coordination, and trouble maintaining a straight posture are also symptoms.

 Many people with migraines experience problems with vertigo.
 Some people with headache disorders can develop vertigo even when they are not experiencing pain.
 Migraine headaches can result in dizziness that causes one to feel unsteady.
 The underlying cause is a combination of an altered blood vessel and neural processes that affect the vestibular area.
 There are many similarities between migraines and vertigo.
 Some of the food and environmental triggers that cause migraines also can trigger dizziness.
 Spinning problems along with a headache may be mistaken for vision issues; however, they're primarily related to the inner ear.